my-rds-store/my_study/source/english/how-to-improve-your-listening-skills.rst

 and what are the trips to get better at listening ,

-first of all, it depends on each person , but i can't sit down and just listen,
+first of all, it depends on each person , but i can't sit down and just listen.
-if i ware to sit and i've tried it .

-so i have whatever lesson i'm listening to and i sit down comfortabel chair , and i say I'm going to spend half an hour listening to this podcast(播客) or whatever is might be,
+if i ware to sit and i've tried it . so i have whatever lesson i'm listening to and i sit down comfortabel chair , and i say I'm going to spend half an hour listening to this podcast(播客) or whatever is might be,
 I'm incapable of doing that,
 my mind wanders, so i can't concentrate .